BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded markets like the Sunday Walking Street or the Night Bazaar.
-While Chiang Mai is generally safe, petty theft can occur.
-Keep your valuables secure and be aware of your surroundings, particularly when enjoying the nightlife.
+Be mindful of your belongings, especially in crowded markets like the Sunday Walking Street.
+While Chiang Mai is generally very safe, petty theft can happen.
+Keep your valuables secure and be aware of your surroundings, particularly at night.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.